dirkkalmbach/IBM-Data-Science-Professional-Certificate/README.md

-# IBM Data Science Professional Certificate Captstone Project
+# IBM Data Science Professional Certificate Capststone Project

 This is my project for the 9th course - the so called *Capstone Project - The Battle of Neighborhoods* developed and teached by IBM on Coursera.